auth0/Auth0.swift/README.md

     // ...
 ```

-Check how to set up Web Auth in the [Web Auth Configuratikon](#web-auth-configuration-ios--macos) section.
+Check how to set up Web Auth in the [Web Auth Configuration](#web-auth-configuration-ios--macos) section.

 ### Custom Domains

-Users of Auth0 Private Cloud with Custom Domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 domain before performing Web Auth login.
+Users of Auth0 Private Cloud with Custom Domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain before performing Web Auth login.
 Otherwise, the ID Token validation will fail.

 ```swift
 Auth0